openshift/infrastructure-provider-onboarding-guide/docs/platform-external/e2e-testing.md

 opct report artifact.tar.gz
 ```

-- Extended report: HTML report will be created with details to drill down into the results
+- Extended report: An HTML report will be created with details to drill down into the results

 ```sh
 opct report artifact.tar.gz --savel-to /tmp/results --loglevel debug